Western Australia takes step-up in battery chemicals production

 Cathode active materials give batteries different characteristics depending on the types and combinations of metals used, such as lithium, nickel and cobalt.

-Electric vehicle maker Tesla Inc (TSLA.O) said in June it expects to spend more than $1 billion a year on battery raw materials from Australia given the country's reliable mining industry and responsible production practices.
-It signed a deal in July to take nickel from BHP Group (BHP.AX). read more
+Electric vehicle maker Tesla Inc said in June it expects to spend more than $1 billion a year on battery raw materials from Australia given the country’s reliable mining industry and responsible production practices.
+It signed a deal in July to take nickel from BHP Group.

 MAJOR PRODUCER